How Much Deposit Do You Need for a Mortgage UK?

 Tips for saving a mortgage deposit

-Saving for a deposit takes discipline and planning, but there are practical steps you can take to speed things up.
-The first is to set a clear target.
-Use a calculator to work out how much you need for the property price range you are looking at, then break it into monthly savings goals.
+Saving a deposit takes discipline, but a few practical steps will speed it up.
+Start by fixing a clear target.
+Work out how much you need for the price range you are looking at, then split that figure into monthly savings goals you can actually hit.

-A Lifetime ISA is one of the most powerful tools available to first-time buyers under 40.
-You can save up to £4,000 per year and the government adds a 25% bonus on top, giving you up to £1,000 in free money each year.
-Over four years that could be £4,000 in bonus alone.
+A Lifetime ISA, or LISA, is one of the best accounts for first-time buyers under 40.
+You can pay in up to £4,000 a year, and the government adds a 25% bonus, so you get up to £1,000 of free money each year.
+Save the full amount for four years and that is £4,000 in bonus on its own.

-Saving for a deposit takes discipline and planning, but there are practical steps you can take to speed things up.
-The first is to set a clear target.
-Use a borrowing calculator to work out how much you need for the property price range you are looking at, then break it into monthly savings goals.
+Saving a deposit takes discipline, but a few practical steps will speed it up.
+Start by fixing a clear target.
+Use a borrowing calculator to work out how much you need for the price range you are looking at, then split that figure into monthly savings goals you can actually hit.

 A practical saving plan